bitcoin-core/bitcoincore.org/_posts/en/pages/2016-10-26-segwit-upgrade-guide.md

 However, anyone who wants to use the features enabled by the segwit soft fork will want to know that a sufficient number of full node users have upgraded their nodes to refuse blocks and transactions that violate the segwit rules, thereby providing a strong incentive for miners to follow segwit’s updated consensus rules.

 This system has worked well in the past, with at least 25% of reachable nodes (and usually 50% or more) upgraded before each of the previous several soft forks activated (not counting the BIP50 emergency and temporary soft fork).
 There is no reason to expect any differently for the segwit soft fork, and upgrading is an easy way for people who support segwit to help encourage its adoption.
 Those who are uninterested in segwit may, of course, simply not upgrade.
 Details for both cases are described below.

+### Upgrading

+To upgrade to a segwit-compatible release, download a segwit-compatible version of your full node software (such as the [Bitcoin Core 0.13.1 release](https://bitcoin.org/en/download)), ensure that the files you downloaded are legitimate (using PGP or another method), stop the old version of your node software, and start the new version of the software.
+Note that if you upgrade after segwit has activated, your node will need to download and resync blocks from the activation point forward, since the old version did not download them completely.

+You may use the Bitcoin Core RPC `getblockchaininfo` to track the status of the segwit soft fork (labeled `segwit` in the list of BIP9-style soft forks).
+This information includes how many recent blocks have been produced by miners signaling their intention to enforce segwit’s new consensus rules.
+The results from the `getblockchaininfo` RPC will also let you determine when segwit’s soft fork has become locked in (meaning it will activate within the next 2,016 blocks) and activated (meaning it is now enforced by miners).

+The wallet provided with Bitcoin Core 0.13.1 will continue to only generate non-segwit P2PKH addresses for receiving payment by default.
+Later releases are expected to allow users to choose to receive payments to segwit addresses.

+If you’re a developer or expert user who wants to generate addresses for testing, please see the [segwit dev guide][].

+**Questions?** If you use Bitcoin Core as your full node, please see the [Get Help](https://bitcoin.org/en/bitcoin-core/help) page on Bitcoin.org for various support options.
+If you use another full node, the best place to ask is wherever users of your full node software go for support.
+The maintainers of your software will be familiar with the idea behind segwit at the very least, and they will be able to tell you when it will be implemented and how it will affect you.

 ### Not upgrading